 SOPHOS SOLUTIONS S.A.S.

-I hereby declare that I have one or more of the following conflicts of interest: Family Details Suppliers Clients Employment and external activities, I am aware and acknowledge that having a conflict of interest and not reporting it results in a breach of the Code of Ethics, as well as not following the procedure defined by the Company when the conflict of interest arises.
-Such non-compliance can lead to sanctions that can range from a call for attention, discharges, or even dismissal for just cause in case of being an employee of SOPHOS, or the termination of the relationship, compensation for damages, among other consequences derived from my condition of associate to the Company, depending on the seriousness of the offense, applying a scale that is made following the current procedure of the Company or whatever the law determines.
+I declare that the information provided herein is true and complete and can be verified by Sophos Solutions at any time.
+Likewise, I am aware and recognize that having a conflict of interest and not reporting it constitutes a breach of the Code of Ethics, as well as not following the procedure defined by the Company when the conflict of interest is presented.
+Such breach may result in sanctions that may range from a call for attention, disclaimers, or even dismissal with just cause in case of being employed by SOPHOS, or termination of the relationship, damages, among other consequences arising from my status as linked to the Company, depending on the seriousness of the fault, graduation that will be made following the procedure in force in the Company or what the law determines.